hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 >     Alias of --trace.
 >
 > helion update-service-auth-token *\<label\>*
 > :   Update the specified service authentication token.
-This is a
->     Application Lifecycle Service 3 specific command.
 >
 >     + options
 >
 >     --auth-token
 >
 >     New value of the specified token.
->
->     --group
->
->     The once-off group to use for the current operation.
-This is a
->     Application Lifecycle Service 2 option.

 >
 >     --no-prompt
 >